wware/loop_runner/REFACTOR.md

 is a thoughtful approach that could enhance the flexibility, clarity, and maintainability of the framework.
 Here are some considerations and potential benefits:

+> One thing I've learned in working on this is that the prompt for the LLM can
+> be very finicky.
+If you get it wrong, the LLM will produce output that cannot
+> be correctly parsed.
+Getting this right is difficult and it's likely that each
+> LLM model may require its own carefully crafted prompt.

 ### **Benefits of Splitting Linters and Modifications:**

 1. **Improved Modularity:**